-If you are a regular reader of money blogs, you probably won’t have gotten far without seeing posts about Matched Betting.
+If you are a regular reader of personal finance blogs, you probably won’t have gotten far without seeing posts about Matched Betting.
 There is a very good reason for this – because it is one of the fastest ways to legitimately make some extra cash.

 However, just like most things in life, it requires a lot of time and effort especially at the beginning, and getting your head around it can be a daunting prospect.